ivangfr/springboot-graphql-databases/README.md

 ### book-review-api

-- In a browser, access the url http://localhost:9080/graphiql
+- In a browser, access http://localhost:9080/graphiql

 - Create a book and return its id
 ```